Range-of-Firing Zones: Contact, Near-Contact, Intermediate, Distant

 Powder stippling (tattooing) begins in the near-contact zone when the muzzle distance is far enough for unburned or partially burned powder grains to be individually projected forward with enough velocity to impact the skin before the soot obscures them.
 However, in the closer portion of the near-contact range, the soot deposition may be so dense that individual powder impacts are not visible clinically.
 At the far end of the near-contact zone (approximately 3 to 5 centimetres for a standard handgun), individual powder grain impacts become visible as small abrasion points within or immediately peripheral to the soot ring.

 The near-contact zone, like the contact zone, requires calibration.
 A 9x19mm handgun with a 102 mm barrel produces a different near-contact soot pattern from a .44 Magnum revolver with a 165 mm barrel.
 Propellant type also matters: fast-burning ball powder completes combustion nearer the muzzle than slower-burning extruded powder, producing less unburned grain deposition at any given distance.
 This is why DiMaio, the FBI Laboratory wound-ballistics protocol, and the ENFSI Firearms WG guidelines all specify that range estimation from wound or garment findings must be verified by test-firings with the specific weapon and ammunition type recovered in the case.
-In the 1984 assassination of Prime Minister Indira Gandhi, the Indian CFSL reconstruction of muzzle distances relied on test-firings with weapons of the recovered type (SLR 7.62 and a service .38 revolver) because the specific firearms had been seized as evidence and the test-firing comparison was conducted on recovered garments.
+In the 1984 assassination of Prime Minister Indira Gandhi, the Indian CFSL reconstructed muzzle distances through test-firings with weapons of the recovered type, SLR 7.62 and a service .38 revolver, because the specific firearms had been seized as evidence and comparison was conducted on recovered garments.

 No soot inside the wound track is the distinguishing negative feature that separates near-contact from contact wounds.
 Because the gas column does not enter the wound channel, the track walls are clean.
 This is the anatomical boundary between the two zones.